ychab/wagtail_folioblog/README.md

 By default, fixtures have been removed and thus, the database is empty.

-Here is the pages tree:
+Here is the pages tree per content type:
 * Root page
   * PortFolio page
   * Home index
     * Blog index
       * Blog pages
     * Gallery